Here’s everything you need to know to start using QuickBooks Condense Repair Tool:

 All Cash Basis reports:

 It should be noted that the cash basis reports will be inaccurate for the condense period.
-The user will not be able to see any links from cash in to income or from cash out to expenses.
+You will not be able to see any links from cash in to income or from cash out to expenses.

 Reports filtered by Class: